-We currently intend to use the net proceeds from the sale of our securities under this offering for general corporate purposes, including working capital.
+We currently intend to use the net proceeds from the sale of our securities under this offering for general corporate purposes, including working capital for working capital and general corporate purposes, which may include research and development expenses, capital expenditures, working capital and general and administrative expenses, potential acquisitions of or investments in businesses, products and technologies that complement our business.
+Notwithstanding the foregoing, we have no present commitments or agreements to make any such acquisitions or investments as of the date of this prospectus.
 We have not reserved or allocated specific amounts for any of these purposes and we cannot specify with certainty how we will use the net proceeds (see "Use of Proceeds").
 Accordingly, our management will have considerable discretion in the application of the net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 We may use the net proceeds for corporate purposes that do not increase our operating results or market value.